LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Read or Write
 - Local or Global
-    - local: only initiating thread is allowd
+    - local: only initiating thread is allowed
-    - global: allows all threds in a session to share transaction
+    - global: allows all threads in a session to share transaction
 - Lexical or Dynamic transactions
     - Lexical transactions
         - automatically retry on lock